-Is US design patent protection available for a graphical user interface (GUI)?
+Is US design patent protection available for a graphical user interface?

 Yes, it is possible to obtain a US design patent on a graphical user interface.
 The patent examining rules refer to GUIs as two-dimensional Computer-Generated Icons which may be statutory subject matter (read protectable) if they comply with certain guidelines [see MPEP 1504.01(a)].
-Keep in mind that design patent protection covers the ornamental appearance and not the function of the graphical user interface.
+Keep in mind that a GUI design patent would protect the ornamental appearance and not the function of the graphical user interface.

 To meet the “article of manufacture” requirement under 35 USC 171, a GUI may be patentable if the two-dimensional image is shown on a computer screen, monitor, other display panel, or a portion thereof.
 Therefore, it is critical for a GUI design patent application to include certain features in the title and drawings.